Combination Resume Tips and Examples

 Here are a few tips to consider when creating your combination resume to make it stand out to employers:

-- Prioritize any skills the employer lists as “required” in the job description.
 If there are certain certifications, trainings or other credentials listed as required in the job description, make these as clear and easy to find as possible.

-- Include transferable skills if you are changing careers or industries.
 Transferable skills can be particularly helpful for employers if you are making a career or industry change.
 These are usually soft skills that are valuable to employers of all types.

-Combination resume template
+Combination resume example

 Here is a combination resume sample using the best practices above.
 You can use this template or other resume samples for inspiration.